sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 ```
 **Line 3** After the action we get our next frame, and errors if any.

-**Line 5-Line 6** If the function CalculateLanes does not return any errors then we reward the algorithm.
+**Line 5-Line 6** After the action has been performed and we have the next frame with calculated lanes and it does not return any errors then we reward the algorithm.

 **Line 9-Line 10** If it does return errors then we say that the game is over.
 I have set it up like that so the algorithm can learn to drive within lanes.
 The error is associated with either the lanes not being detected or simply because the car was not within any lanes to detect.
 The latter being more probable and thus provides reason for the specific guidelines.